jasperdoan/NFL-Pamphlet/user-stories/user-story-4.md

 # USER STORY 4

-## *PAMPHLET*
+## *Main Window UI*
-    As a user, I want to be able to learn about the NFL!!
+    As a user, I want to have a visual representation of the pamplet

 ### description
-The user will be able to interact with different features on the pamphlet to learn more about their favorite NFL teams.
-Users can search for any NFL team, filter/sort their searches, refresh/reset search options, and view a list of team information for all searched teams.
-They can even contect pamphlet authors!
+    The user should have a main window with access to different features

 ### special feature
-+ provide the capability to add a new National Football team via file
++ Reset to default filters

 ### tasks
 + set up a QT ui window that allows user to click on all features